girishji/search-complete.vim/README.md

 ### Highlight Groups

-Customize the colors to your liking using these highlight groups.
+Customize the colors to your liking using highlight groups.

-- `SearchCompleteMenu`: Menu items inside the popup menu, linked to `Pmenu`.
+- `SearchCompleteMenu`: Menu items in popup menu, linked to `Pmenu`.
 - `SearchCompleteSelect`: Selected item, linked to `PmenuSel`.
 - `SearchCompletePrefix`: Fragment of menu item that matches text typed in command-line, linked to `Statement`.
 - `SearchCompleteSbar`: Vertical menu scroll bar, linked to `PmenuSbar`.